mycelo1/parsecs/README.md

   ParsecsOption hidden = main_parser.AddOnOff('h', "hidden", ParsecsState.Off, "Set the hidden attribute");
   ```

   > + The same switch can be passed several times in the command-line.
-The final state will be defined by the last instance.
+The final state will be defined by the last capture.

 ## Defining mutually-exclusive switches

 * Create an instance of `ParsecsChoice` with the `AddChoice` method.
 Then add each choice item by creating instances of `ParsecsOption` with the `AddItem` method.
-The chosen option can be queried with the `Value` property of the `ParsecsChoice` instance.
+The captured result is queried with the `Value` property of the `ParsecsChoice` instance.

   ```csharp
   ParsecsChoice encoding = main_parser.AddChoice('u', "Set encoding charset (default UTF-8)");